igakilab/gopigo/ipblteachingmaterials/04_final_competition.md

 - yellow(point 1), green(point 2), blue(point 3), blue(point 3), green(point 4), yellow(point 5), yellow(point 5)...
   - That is, Shooter cannot gain a point if the shooter shoots same colored target sequentially.
-- If more 20 (minigame) or 200 (final competition) images are captured by a shooter, the judge program automatically deletes them.
+- If more **20 (minigame) or 200 (final competition)** images are captured by a shooter, the judge program **automatically deletes them**.

 # Flow of Mini Game (Robots are controlled manually)(2nd day 11:00 AM)
 - Every team controls 2 robots (Shooter/Guard) **manually** with keyboard through wifi.
-  - Shooter robots shoot targets and Guard robots protect it .
+  - Shooter robots shoot targets and Guard robots protect it.

 ## Steps
 - **First**, both teams locate each robot at each start position.
 - Referee starts the judge program in the shooter's raspbian.
-  - Referee downloads the judge program ``wget http://bit.ly/judge_mini`` at the shooter's program (gopigo-python program) directory.
+  - Referee downloads the judge program ``wget http://bit.ly/judge_mini -O ipbl_judge_minigame.py`` at the shooter's program (gopigo-python program) directory.
   - **Note**
     - the gopigo-python program and the ipbl_judge...py should be located at same directory.
     - Images captured by the gopigo-python program are also saved at the directory.
   - Referee checks whether no image exists to be judged in the shooter's raspbian.
-  - Execute `sudo python ipbl_judge_minigame.py 30 75 105`
+  - Execute `sudo python ipbl_judge_minigame.py 30 75 105 TeamOraora`
     - 30 75 105 means default hue value of yellow, green and blue, respectively.
 In actual minigame, each team indicates each base h value for judge program.
+    - TeamOraora means a team name which does not include space character.
 - The team of Shooter offers wifi ip address of the Shooter.
   - Referee displays score.txt on the browser based on the wifi ip address.
     - `ipbl_judge_minigame.py` shows the shooter's score in the following url.